werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_kubernetes.md

 ## 3. Configure service account for werf

-werf need a service account to access kubernetes cluster when deploying application.
+A service account is needed for werf to access the Kubernetes cluster when deploying the application.

 ```yaml
 # werf-service-account.yaml